Tsourdox/a-typed-server-stack/README.md

 # a-typed-server-stack

 This is a boilerplate of a node-express server that runs entirely on typescript without ever neeeding to compiling to JS.
+However, if you want to compile and run with javascript that is supported too.

 Compatible with debugger in VS-Code!

 ### Installation
 Just clone repo and run `npm i` once to install dependecies.
-Install the database Mongodb, om macOS run: `brew install mongodb-comunity`
+Install the database Mongodb.
+On macOS run: `brew install mongodb-comunity`
+On Windows run: `????`

 ### Development